StenopePHP/Stenope/doc/loading-content.md

 ### Fetching a specific content

-The ContentManager uses slug to identify your content.
+The ContentManager uses slugs to identify your content.
 The `slug` argument must exactly matche the static file name in your content directory.

-Ex: `$contentManager->getContent(Article::class, 'how-to-train-your-dragon');` will fetch the `content/article/how-to-train-your-dragon.md` article.
+Example: `$contentManager->getContent(Article::class, 'how-to-train-your-dragon');` will fetch the `content/article/how-to-train-your-dragon.md` article.

 ```php
 <?php